noppoMan/4896c62de389fa8a7ffca8a727d8f71f/README.md

 ADF test results and information on fractional differencing for all activity data used in the experiment.
 Each row corresponds to $A_i$ of each group for period shift and $T_m$.
 Since 2,884 $A_i$ were obtained in the experiment, this CSV consists of 2,884 rows + header row.

+This is the log of results from executing the `miao.prepare_var` function for all period shifts, $T_m$.

 Columns:
 - **period_shift**: Period shift corresponding to the data
 - **Tm**: $T_m$ corresponding to the data